Yainer Diaz Player Props: Astros vs. Guardians

-On Monday, Yainer Diaz (.594 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Noah Syndergaard.
+On Tuesday, Yainer Diaz (.677 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
 First pitch is at 8:10 PM ET.

-He collected two extra-base hits in his previous game (2-for-5 with a double, a home run and three RBI) against the Rays.
+He had two hits (going 2-for-3 with a double) in his most recent appearance against the Guardians.

 Yainer Diaz Game Info & Props vs. the Guardians